robocorp/llmstatemachine/README.md

 The llmstatemachine library merges a state machine approach with advanced language models like GPT, enhancing their decision-making capabilities.
 This library is designed to steer agents, built using these models, on a defined path.
-It achieves this by using the agent's chat history and custom tools you create using regular Python functions.
+It achieves this by using the agent's chat history as its memory together with custom tools you create using Python functions.

 This setup means the agent remembers past interactions with the tools (chat history) and uses this memory, along with the tools you define, to make informed decisions.